Fresh Spring Rolls w/ Peanut Sauce

 • The most important part when making these is to prep your ingredients beforehand.
 Trust me on this!
 Once your wrappers are ready, you’ll want to be moving fairly quickly.

-• Thin Rice paper wrappers (Vietnamese or Thai, not the Chinese ones used for Egg Rolls)
+• 24 thin spring roll rice paper wrappers (Vietnamese or Thai, not the Chinese ones used for egg rolls)

 • Red peppers (capsicum)